Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints

 Finally, a control method with the lowest energy consumption for execution task is designed under a new numerical optimization problem.
 It ensures that the power consumption is the optimal when the USV is actuated to track the given optimal trajectory, which is a very useful technique in real-world applications.
 The performance of trajectory generation and tracking is comprehensively compared and analysed in the simulation environments, and it verifies the effectiveness of proposed novel framework.

 In summary, the contributions of this paper are listed as follows.

 \begin{itemize} \item A novel USV-UAV cooperative system is proposed, where the UAV acts as a flying sensor to provide global map information around the USV by semantic segmentation and 3D projection, providing more comprehensive and effective perception results for navigation planning.

-\item A numerical optimization problem is formulated during the trajectory generation process to take the hull under-actuated dynamic constraints and UAV's perception, which can generate a fuel-saving trajectory in real-time optimization.
+\item A numerical optimization problem is formulated during the trajectory generation process.
+It considers the hull under-actuated dynamic constraints and UAV's perception, which can generate a fuel-saving trajectory in real-time optimization.

-\item The lowest energy consumption control law is proposed to track the generated trajectory, and extensive experiments are conducted to verify the effectiveness of the USV-UAV cooperative system. \end{itemize}
+\item The lowest energy consumption control law is proposed to track the generated trajectory efficiently and accurately, and extensive experiments are conducted to verify the effectiveness of the USV-UAV cooperative system. \end{itemize}